nicolasserrano/CS/Tomcat.md

 C:\temp\Tomcat>sj
 ```

-3. Create a folder called 'firstWeb' in the webapps folder of the Tomcat.
+3. Create a folder called 'firstWeb' in the webapps folder of the CATALINA_BASE folder.

 4. Create the index.html file in the webapps\firstWeb folder with some html content